charlytron/ZTM/Sect-22-APIs/apis.md

 After all, The data is dynamically updated off-site, within the database of each airline.

-If that's the case, the who needs Skyscanner?
+If that's the case, then who needs Skyscanner?
 Both buyers and sellers, apparently.

-Not all potential buyers will use [American Airlines' proprietary website](https://www.aa.com) to buy their plane tickets, especially when networked servers allow them to view on a page the fares of all airlines, all available flights to a destination.
+Not all potential buyers will use [American Airlines' proprietary website](https://www.aa.com) to buy their plane tickets, especially when networked servers allow them to view on an aggregator site the fares of all airlines, all available flights to a destination.

 Indeed, American Airlines may benefit by allowing its fares to be listed on these aggregator sites.